centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 - The server administration account (through SSH) is: **root / centreon**.
 - The root password of the DBMS is not initialized.

-> For security reasons, we highly recommend for you to change these passwords after installation.
+> For security reasons, we highly recommend you to change those passwords after the installation completed.

-You can now perform continue to the first login section.
+You can now move to the *First login* section.

 ## First login

 To connect to your Centreon web interface access to URL: http://IP_ADDRESS/centreon
+****

-> Replace **IP_ADDRESS** by the IP address or FQDN of your Centreon web server.
+> Replace ****IP_ADDRESS**** by the IP address or FQDN of your Centreon web server.

-Inform your user name and associated password and click on **Connect** button:
+Fill in your user name and associated password and click on **Connect** button:

 ![image](../assets/getting-started/aconnection.png)

-You are now connected to Centreon web interface.
+You are now connected to the Centreon web interface.

 ### Introduction to menus